Xilinx/wireless-xorif/src/libxorif/README.md

 # Xilinx O-RAN Radio Interface Software Driver Library (LIBXORIF)

-* The C library (libxorif) is a Linux shared library that provides the functions needed to access, configure and manage the O-RAN Radio Interface IP core.
+* The C library (libxorif) is a Linux shared library that provides the functions needed to access, configure and manage the O-RAN Radio Interface IP core

 ## API